-You ever take a roll-a-board on cobblestone?
+Have you ever taken a roll-a-board on cobblestone?
 If you have, I know why you’re here.
 If you haven’t, just save yourself the pain.
 But in all seriousness, sometimes you just have to weave through small streets and crowded cities when you’re in transit.
 If you travel long enough, this is virtually unavoidable.
-With a small, minimalist backpack, you don’t have to worry about this as much.
+With a small, minimalist bag, you can travel light and you don’t have to worry about this as much.
 You’re nimble, agile, and can take the cobblestone on like the champion you are.

 Packing is easy – eventually

 You’ll start to realize you don’t need 10 pairs of t-shirts.
 Instead, you’ll likely begin to reach for those core pieces of clothing and gear that you go to time after time.
-Eventually, you know exactly what to pack every time; you won’t even have to think about it again.
+Eventually, you know exactly what to pack every time, reaching for those minimalist clothes; you won’t even have to think about.

 At the end of the day, some people won’t really care about minimalist travel benefits.
 And that’s fair enough.
 But odds are, if you’re reading this, you’re not one of those people.
 And you likely travel differently.